Hamilton Marsh Conditional Purchase

 credit to Arrowsmith Media

-Acquiring Hamilton Marsh as a conservation site has been a priority for the RDN, lands trusts and conservation organizations for many years.
+Acquiring Hamilton Marsh as a regional park and conservation area has been a priority for the RDN, lands trusts and conservation organizations for many years.

 About Hamilton Marsh

-Owned by Island Timberlands and managed under Mosaic Forest Management, the Hamilton Marsh site is located south of the Town of Qualicum Beach with most of the land located within RDN Electoral Area F and a segment within Electoral Area G. The site is bounded by Hilliers Road on the north and west sides, Memorial Avenue on the east side, and the Island Corridor Foundation rail corridor on the south side.
+Owned by Island Timberlands and managed under Mosaic Forest Management, Hamilton Marsh is located south of the Town of Qualicum Beach.
+Most of the land is within RDN Electoral Area F and a segment falls within Electoral Area G. The site is bounded by Hilliers Road on the north and west sides, Memorial Avenue on the east side, and the Island Corridor Foundation rail corridor on the south side.

-The marsh, located on the north side of the property and approximately 36 ha in size, forms part of the French Creek watershed and connects with Beach and Grandon Creek in the Town of Qualicum Beach.
+The marsh itself is approximately 36 hectares and with the surrounding forest, the property totals approximately 360 hectares.
+It forms part of the French Creek watershed and connects with Beach and Grandon Creek in the Town of Qualicum Beach.
 It is formed through a combination of several wetland habitats including a prolific waterfowl brood marsh.
-Several species of wildlife that use the marsh and the surrounding mature, second-growth forest are listed by the Conservation Data Centre as species of concern or at risk.
+Many species of wildlife that use the marsh and surrounding mature, second-growth forest are listed by the Conservation Data Centre as species of concern or at risk.

 For More Information and to Get Involved